Houston4444/Patchance/INSTALL.md

 --------------------------------
 The required build dependencies are: <i>(devel packages of these)</i>

+ - qtpy
- - PyQt5
+ - PyQt5 or PyQt6
- - Qt5 dev tools
+ - Qt5 dev tools or Qt6 dev tools
  - qtchooser

 On Debian and Ubuntu, use these commands to install all build dependencies: <br/>